jgero/roesena-app/README.md

 ### test

-`docker-compose -f docker-compose.yml -f docker-compose.test.yml up --exit-code-from cypress --abort-on-container-exit cypress`
+Tests can be run with `make test`, which just cleans up any remaining containers and starts `docker-compose -f docker-compose.yml -f docker-compose.test.yml up --exit-code-from cypress --abort-on-container-exit cypress`.

-Builds the production version of the app and runs the cypress tests.
+Builds the production version with the production compose files of the app and runs the cypress tests.
+This ensures, that the actual production verion of the app works and there will be no differences between testing and production environments.

-In addition to the test container the normal production compose file is used to be sure to test in the exact same environment like in production.
-The only difference is, that all the containers are stopped when the tests are done.

 ## tools